Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Cultural and National Festivals

 Events such as Chinese New Year, Carnival, Independence Day, and Oktoberfest celebrate history and cultural pride.
-They include music, dance, costumes, and public gatherings.
+Music, dance, costumes, and public gatherings strengthen national identity and social cohesion.

 Clothing and Traditional Dress

-Traditional clothing reflects climate, history, and social values.
+Traditional attire reflects climate, history, and cultural values.

 Cultural Attire